mIRC-Scripters/mirckb/docs/source/commands/hdel.rst

     * - <nowiki><table></nowiki>
       - The table which contains the item you are deleting
     * - <item>
       - the item-name associated with a value to delete.
-Can be a :doc:`wildcard </intermediate/matching_tools.html#wildcard>` when using -w switch.
+Can be a :ref:`matching_tools-wildcard` when using -w switch.

 Example
 -------